 - Embedded Perl scripting.

 - Lack of built-in support for Python and Ruby.

 Can Nginx and Apache be Used Together?

-After a deeper look at the benefits and limitations of both of the choices, there is an idea of using both to make up the weakness of one with other.
-Although both can be used as proxy servers, however the better approach is to use Apache as backend and Nginx as a proxy server.
-Reason being Apache is more powerful while Nginx is faster.
+After a deeper look at the benefits and limitations of both of the choices, there is an idea of using both to make up for the weakness of one with the other.
+Although both can be used as proxy servers, however, the better approach is to use Apache as the backend and Nginx as a proxy server.
+The reason is Apache is more powerful while Nginx is faster.
 This approach will allow Nginx to make static content run quicker, and Apache to run scripting languages and work with backend apps.

 Nginx and Apache both share many qualities and can not be used interchangeably.
 However, you can use both.
 I hope you found a better understanding regarding Apache vs Nginx, their pros and cons, and what are the conditions you can use both together.